ChrstphrHll/npc_gen/students/Kembley Ralnor.md

 year: 8
 guild: Jettenia
 partyID: 80
+tags:
+- Half-Orc
+- Sorcerer
+- Protection
+- 8th
+- Jettenia
 ---
 # Kembley Ralnor
 ---
 ### Description
 - 8th year Half-Orc Sorcerer in Jettenia
-- curly strawberry blond hair that's put up in a large bun, Pale Green eyes, and Pale Gray skin
+- curly strawberry blond hair that's put up in a large bun, Blue eyes, and Pale Gray skin
 - Is Unaggressive and Unimaginative, and has Entrepreneurial as their ideal

 ### Organizations